juju/docs/src/en/charms-deploying.md

 Charms use the concept of *series* analogous as to how Juju does with Ubuntu series ('Trusty', 'Xenial', etc).
 For the most part, this is transparent as Juju will use the most relevant charm to ensure things "just work".
-This makes deploying applications with Juju fun and easy.

 The default series can be configured at a model level, see [Configuring models][models-config] for further details.
 In the absence of this setting, the default is to use the series specified by the charm.